Ada-Developers-Academy/core-unit-1/intro-to-git/collaborating.md

 For the Hike Planner team, we can imagine this story:

 1. Nakita hosts the project codebase somewhere, and gives access to Frida and Raul.
-1. Friday clones this repo onto her laptop.
+1. Frida clones this repo onto her laptop.
 Raul clones this repo onto his laptop.
 1. Nakita makes code changes and commits on her machine.
-Friday makes her own code changes and commits on his machine.
+Frida makes her own code changes and commits on her machine.
 Raul does, too.

 After setup, during development...